Sonia Faleiro: Early life and education

-Faleiro was born in Goa, grew up in New Delhi where she studied history at St. Stephen's College, and received her master's degree from the University of Edinburgh.
+Faleiro was born in Goa, grew up in New Delhi, India, where she studied history at St. Stephen's College, and received her master's degree from the University of Edinburgh.
 While in graduate school, Faleiro started writing her first novel, The Girl, which was published by Penguin Viking in 2006.

 Awards

 Faleiro was awarded the 2011 Karmaveer Puraskaar for Social Justice for "drawing attention to India's most vulnerable and writing about them with sensitivity, humanity and integrity".
 She is the recipient of a runners-up award in the CNN Young Journalist Award of 2006.